Introduction

 Before you deploy Deepgram, you’ll need to make effective design decisions about the components of your system, their relationships, and the interactions between components.
 Ideally, your architecture will meet your business needs, optimize both performance and security, and provide a strong technical foundation for future growth.

-Deepgram provides a variety of components available for on-prem deployment.
-This guide describes how you create a deployment using Deepgram’s required components, API and Engine.
-If you are interested in learning about and deploying Deepgram’s optional components on premises, such as the License Proxy in the diagram below, see On-Prem Add-ons.
+Deepgram provides a variety of components available for a self-hosted deployment.
+Many guides describe how to create a deployment using Deepgram’s required components, API and Engine.
+Some guides include details on additional components, such as the License Proxy in the diagram below.
+See Self-Hosted Add Ons for more details.

 If you aren't certain which components your contract includes, please consult your Deepgram Account Representative.